camunda/camunda-docs-manual/content/webapps/admin/authorization-management.md

 Manage authorizations for a variety of resources (e.g., *Applications*, *Groups*, *Filters*).
 In the following sections you will learn how to use an administrator account with the help of some simple use cases.

 {{< note title="Accessing the Authorization Management menu" class="info" >}}
-the Authorization Management menu is only usable by users which are granted with *All* permission for authorizations.
+The Authorization Management menu is only usable by users which are granted with *All* permission for authorizations.
 {{< /note >}}

 # Grant Basic Permissions